dochy-ksti/dochy/readme.md

 Dochy is like a binary diff format of static JSON, and the surrounding file system and tools.

-It's intended to be used for the replacement of ordinary data files, especially for game/cloud apps which employs auto-save and undoable apps.
+It's intended to replace the ordinary data file, especially for game/cloud apps which employs auto-save and undoable apps.